 The Construction of Shame in the Hebrew Bible: The Prophetic Contribution (JSOT

 Supplement Series 346).
 Sheffield: Sheffield Academic Press, 2002.

-Stiebert, Johanna and Musa W. Dube (eds), The Bible, Centres and Margins: Dialogues Between Postcolonial African and UK Biblical Scholars.
-London/New York: Bloomsbury T&T Clark, 2018.
+Stiebert, Johanna and Musa W. Dube (eds), The Bible, Centres and Margins: Dialogues Between Postcolonial African and British Biblical Scholars.
+London/New York: Bloomsbury T&T Clark (publication date: 12 July 2018).